encodeous/MissileWarsX/README.md

 # Contributing and Bug Reporting

 If you wish to contribute to this project, or if you find any bugs, please create a pull request or file an issue!
 Alternatively, you can message me on Discord: `encodeous#7441`

+:thumbsup:
+- Carson

 # Acknowledgements